Category: Information

 What is Google Lighthouse?

-Google Lighthouse is a tool for site auditing that creates a snapshot of a website’s performance regarding various paths, including performance itself, accessibility, SEO, best practices, and progressive web app activities.
+Google Lighthouse is a tool for site auditing that creates a snapshot of a website’s performance regarding various paths.
+It includes performance itself, accessibility, SEO, best practices, and progressive web app activities.
 Its main focus audit is Google’s core web vitals.
 It improves web page performance and user experience (UX).
-It is made up of three parts: the largest contentful paint (LCP), the first input delay (FID), and the cumulative layout shift.
+It consists of three components: cumulative layout shift, initial input delay (FID), and largest contentful paint (LCP).
 From running the checks, it produces a report that helps the developer or owner understand what’s working and what needs fixing.

-Google Lighthouse can be launched as an integrated tool within Chrome DevTools, as a standalone browser extension, or from the command line.
+It is possible to launch Google Lighthouse as an integrated tool within Chrome DevTools.
+As a standalone browser plugin, or via the command line.

 Areas that Google Lighthouse Covers